 The council avoids stating that the big factor in the gulf between the foreign-controlled sectors and local dominated sectors reflects profit shifting and giants like Google and Facebook booking about a third of their global revenues in Ireland.

 The NCC says the composition and range of exports from Ireland, is very dependent on a relatively narrow base of sectors and commodities.
 Chemicals and related products account for 55% of goods exports, up from 47% in 2007.
 Machinery and transport equipment exports account for - 17% down from 25% in 2007, with exports of food and live animals relatively unchanged at 10%.
 Exports in computer services represent 47% of the total export in services.

-The NCC says CSO data shows that the top 5 exporters accounted for almost one-third of all goods exports in 2016.
+The NCC says CSO data show that the top 5 exporters accounted for almost one-third of all goods exports in 2016.
 Approximately 75% of the total goods value is exported by the top 50 exporting enterprises.
-Figure 8 shows that Ireland’s high share of total trade accounted for by a small number of traders is high relative to the many EU Member States.
-Across the EU Member States, in Industry, the top five traders accounted for 22.8% of total exports (in value terms) in 2015 compared to 40.4% in Ireland.
+Figure 8 shows that Ireland’s high share of total trade accounted for by a small number of traders is high relative to the many EU member states.
+Across the EU28, in Industry, the top five traders accounted for 22.8% of total exports (in value terms) in 2015 compared to 40.4% in Ireland.

 The council also says over 20% of Irish owned firms export one product with almost 50% exporting fewer than five.
 Food products account for close to half of the export value of Irish-owned exporters, and 40% of firms export a single product.
 In 2015, one product, Meat of Bovine Animals, accounted for 23% of total exports by Irish owned enterprises.

 In addition to custom-tracked goods exports in 2017 of €122.5bn, there was the tax scam of adding overseas manufactures of €71.7bn or 58.5% of normal exports to the merchandise total, even though this €71.7bn had no Irish inputs.